Practice Makes Passion

 The analogy of school work to music is a powerful one for me.
 I was a professional opera singer prior to working in education, and the joy I found in my practice rooms (and still find at my piano at home) helped me to focus and train my mind toward difficult tasks.
 For others, music may not make sense in this way, but music is not the only pursuit that has these benefits.
 Take for instance:

-- The young soccer player who spends hours after school kick a ball against the wall, practicing dribbling, and poring over YouTube videos of Lionel Messi.
+The young soccer player who spends hours after school kicking a ball against a wall, practicing dribbling, and poring over YouTube videos of Lionel Messi.

 Not every eleven-year-old manages to find a singular focus as these ones do.
 But, it is these eleven-year-olds who are organizing their minds into efficient machines, capable of accomplishing goals great and small because they love to work.

 So, what is the takeaway for parents?
 Figure out what your child's passions are early on.
 Encourage them to pursue those passions not causally but intensely.
 Help them develop the tools early to suffer then savor the work necessary to excel at their passions.
 If that early passion does not become their profession, their dedication will not have been pointless.
 They will carry those tools with them long past their childhoods and ultimately find that same pleasure at school and in their future occupation.